-The Sector signed a number of major agreements
+The Sector signed a number of major agreements in 2007 which will support its growth in strategic new markets.

 In June, Magneti Marelli and Russia's Avtopribor, a supplier of electronic and mechanical components, entered into an agreement to design, develop, manufacture and market electronic instrument clusters for motor vehicles.